 Home to one of the biggest artisanal market in South America, on Saturday mornings Plaza de los Ponchos is buzzing with activity.
 Otavaleños and indigenous people from the surrounding villages install their stands as tourists are arriving, eager to buy Andean artistry.
 Make sure to bargain!

 A few kilometers away from Otavalo lies Cuicocha crater lake or Guinea Pig Laguna in Kichwa.
 Created following a volcanic eruption, the lake was named after the guinea pig shape of the largest island in the middle of the lake.
 At the foot of Cotacachi Volcano, you can hike around the caldera rim and on clear days, you will be able to contemplate Cayambe, Ecuador’s third highest volcano, and Imbabura.
 Amazement is guaranteed!

 Surrounded by jungle-covered hills and sitting between Río Tena and Río Pano, Tena is your gateway to the Ecuadorian Amazon.
-But fear not, if like me you can’t afford yet a trip into the amazon, then Tena will give you the feel of being in the rainforest while being able to enjoy outdoors activities such as hiking, kayaking and rafting.
+But fear not, if like me you can’t afford yet a trip into the Amazon, then Tena will give you the feel of being in the rainforest while being able to enjoy outdoor activities such as hiking, kayaking, and rafting.